Prof. Dr. Dietmar Drummer

 Funding source: DFG / Graduiertenkolleg (GRK)

-• Mechanical joining without auxiliary elements
+• TRR 285 C01: Mechanical joining without auxiliary elements

 (Third Party Funds Group – Sub project)